A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{prop_orbit_eq}]

 We will start the proof by making several general remarks about the possible action of the lift of $h$ on the lifts of periodic orbits.

 First, since $h$ is homotopic to identity, for any periodic orbit $\alpha$ of $\flot$, $h(\alpha)$ is freely homotopic to $\alpha$ (with the orientation preserved).
-Hence, if $\wt h$ is the lift of $h$ to $\wt M$ given by the homotopy to identity, then the orbits $\wt\alpha$ and $\wt h(\wt\alpha)$ will either be equal, or be two corners on a chain of lozenges (by the above discussion, \cite{Fen:SBAF}).
+We fix one homotopy of $h$ to identity and consider the lift $\wt h$ of $h$ to $\wt M$ obtained via lifting that homotopy.
+Then the orbits $\wt\alpha$ and $\wt h(\wt\alpha)$ will either be equal, or be two corners on a chain of lozenges (by the above discussion, \cite{Fen:SBAF}).

+Notice also that, as we constantly use it, that since $h$ is a self-orbit equivalence, it globally preserves the weak stable and weak unstable foliations.

 Now suppose that $\alpha$ is a periodic orbit and $\wt \alpha$ is a lift.
 Let $\FH(\wt\alpha)$ be the maximal chain of lozenges containing $\wt \alpha$.
 Then $\wt h$ must preserve $\FH(\wt\alpha)$ globally.